openshift/source-to-image/docs/builder_image.md

 scripts are already present.

-# sti scripts
+# s2i scripts

-`sti` expects you (the builder image author) to supply the following scripts:
+`s2i` expects you (the builder image author) to supply the following scripts:

 * required:
     * [assemble](#assemble)